Used to impunity, Bangladesh elite face corruption crackdown

 Hasina has been able to attempt such a crackdown because she wields immense power after 10 years at the helm of government.

-She’s firmly in charge of her own party and faces no effective opposition in Parliament, with her party controlling 96% of seats.
-Even her archrival, former Prime Minister Khaleda Zia, is serving 17 years in jail for corruption.
+She’s firmly in charge of her own party and faces no effective opposition in Parliament, with her party having 301 seats in the 350-seat Parliament.
+Her archrival, former Prime Minister Khaleda Zia, is serving 17 years in jail for corruption.

 “Investment and politics become synonymous in Bangladesh,” said Ifekhar Zaman, executive director of the Bangladesh chapter of Transparency International.
 “A collusion of politics, business, and bureaucracy and law enforcement” has created an “infrastructure” of corruption.

-Note: This story has been corrected to show that the 1/11 events took place in 2007.
-It has also been changed to say Hasina’s party has 301 seats out of 350 in Parliament.